adswa/multimatch_gaze/docs/source/example.rst

 As the stimulus was dynamic with moving targets that evoke smooth pursuit movements, such pursuit events are categorized to be an eye movement category of 'visual intake', just as fixation.
-Therefore, in a first step, the start and end of pursuit movements were included in scanpaths to compare as well.
+Therefore, in a first step, the start and end of pursuit movements were included in scan paths to compare as well.
 In a second step, the continuous eye movement data (~15 min per run) was split into shots corresponding to segments that did not contain scene changes between depicted locales using the published location annotation for the movie (Häusler & Hanke, 2016).
 This was done to accommodate the fact that subjects gazes have a bias towards the center in Hollywood movies (Tseng et al. 2009).
 This bias can at least in part be traced back to a strong center bias directly after cuts in dynamic scenes.
-Lastly, within each segment, scanpaths of the median shot length of ~4.92 seconds.
-To further evade any problems associated with the center bias, scanpaths were extracted from the end of the segment: The last oculomotor event within the range of the segment marked the end of a scanpath.
-As such, scanpaths began maximally distant to the snippet onset.
+Lastly, within each segment, scan paths of the median shot length of ~4.92 seconds.
+To further evade any problems associated with the center bias, scan paths were extracted from the end of the segment: The last oculomotor event within the range of the segment marked the end of a scan path.
+As such, scan paths began maximally distant to the snippet onset.